nina-ukhanova/technical-challenge/README.md

 # My suggested improvements
 ## 1. Use Enumerations for Status and Currency
 - Status and currency are stored as strings, allowing invalid values.
-- Suggestion: Create enums `PaymentStatus` and `Currency`, store as `@Enumerated(EnumType.STRING)` or `EnumType.ORDINAL`.
+- Suggestion: Create enums `PaymentStatus` and `Currency`, store as `@Enumerated(EnumType.STRING)`.
-That will prevent invalid data entry, improves type safety and ordinal storage can improve query performance and reduce storage space.
+That will prevent invalid data entry, improves type safety.

 ## 2. Add Request Payload Validation
 - `PaymentRequest` lacks validation.